Safety tips for advertisers

 The following tips were kindly prepared for us by The Suzy Lamplugh Trust.

-- When applicants call, chat on the phone for a while and trust your instincts.
+- Once you've swapped numbers and receive a call from an applicant, chat on the phone for a while and trust your instincts.
 If you don't like the sound of them, say you will need to phone them back with a suggested time and then call to say the place is no longer available.
-Avoid giving out a landline phone number as your address can be traced from this.
-It's safer to give a mobile contact number
+Where possible, give them a mobile number, as landline numbers can be traced to an address.

 - When you set up a time for someone to visit, try and make sure that you are not in the house alone; ask another flat mate or friend to stay in with you